sesameJar/drbijan/README.md

 ##DrBijan wesite : Bijanfar.ir
-The website for the **Dr Bijanfar Farmecy And Skin Care Clinic** company
+The website for the **Dr Bijanfar Farmecy And Skin Care Clinic** company.

 ###Contributing